 At UNACEM Ecuador, we promoted social infrastructure projects with a special emphasis on improving water systems in rural communities.
 In keeping with target 11.1 of SDG 11, which seeks to guarantee access to adequate housing and basic services, we facilitated access to drinking water by delivering construction materials and hardware for public health infrastructure.
 This initiative has significantly improved the quality of life of indigenous communities, while also promoting resilient and sustainable economic development.
 One of this program's milestones was the project for "Improvement of Drinking Water Systems in the Otavalo Mojanda and Mojandita Curubí Water Protection Areas."
-By investing in construction materials for various water systems in the communities of Otavalo, we benefited 14,330 families.
+By 14,330 families.